vmware-archive/pcfdev/README.md

 ##### Install `cf` - CF CLI

 More information is available on the [Cloud Foundry CLI README](https://github.com/cloudfoundry/cli#downloads) or the [Cloud Foundry CLI Releases](https://github.com/cloudfoundry/cli/releases/latest) page.
 Please install the appropriate binary for your architecture.

+## Troubleshooting

+1. Ubuntu 14.04 LTS does not install a compatible version of Vagrant by default.
+A compatible version can be found on the [Vagrant Downloads](http://www.vagrantup.com/downloads.html) page.
+1. Use an Administrator shell to deploy using VMware Workstation on Windows.

 ## Contributing